incwadi-warehouse/core/doc/branches.md

 Branches can only be created on the command line.

-Find out what branches are existing and the corresponding id for a specific branch.
+List all branches and there corresponding id.

 ```shell
 bin/console branch:list